 - You don’t feel comfortable lowering your standards.

 These truths might, at first, be anxiety-provoking because it seems as there is no end in sight.
-In reality, there is one simple thing you can add (yes, add) to your cycle of standards and goals in order to become less anxious: when you craft your goals, add the reason for each goal.
+In reality, there is one simple thing you can add (yes, add) to your cycle of standards and goals in order to become less anxious: when you craft your goals, include the reason for each goal.
 Why is the goal important to you?
-Why are you setting high standards for yourself in order to achieve it?
+Why are you setting such high standards for yourself in order to achieve it?

 Knowing the purpose for your goals helps determine their importance in your life.
 If a goal is meaningful to you and improves the quality of the life you want, you won’t mind working to high standards to achieve it.
 The anxiety associated with it won’t become out of control.
 If, however, there is no deep meaning underlying a goal (for example, you’re working hard only to please someone else), perhaps those high standards that are making you anxious can be revamped a touch.